pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

 * ``[n]``

-  if a single (scalar) number is given then that axis will be a plot axis and the bin width will be the number you specify.
+  If a single (scalar) number is given then that axis will be a plot axis and the bin width will be the number you specify.
 The lower and upper limits are the source binning axes in that dimension.